Have a great year by launching a 365-day project.

-In 2012 I was really good about exercising, meditating, and eating fruits and vegetables on a daily basis.
-I plan to continue the trend in 2013.
+This year I was really good about exercising, meditating, and eating fruits and vegetables on a daily basis.
+I plan to continue the trend in the new year.

-What do you plan to do every day in 2013?
-Make 2013 a great year by launching a 365-day project.
-This is the last blog post I’ll be publishing in 2012.
-Happy New Year, and I’ll see you in 2013!
+What do you plan to do every day of the new year?
+Make it a great year by launching a 365-day project.

 - 26 Ideas For the New Year – Ideas From A to Z

 - 36 Prompts to Help You Plan An Awesome 2015